SecuraBV/opcattack/README.md

 The tool implements two other experimental attacks, but these are not novel protocol flaws:

 - `cn-inject`: attempts a path injection attack via the CN of an untrusted certificate.
 While in theory this would be possible against a naive implementation of the OPC UA [certificate file name conventions](https://reference.opcfoundation.org/GDS/v105/docs/F) I have not actually found an implementation (yet) that is vulnerable to this.
 - `client-downgrade`: MitM attack to downgrade encryption of a client connection, attempting to steal the user password.
-This is already basically a known potential flaw, however, and most implementations I found are not affected because they need the user to specify a specific security policy in the client configuration.
+This is already pretty much a known potential flaw, however, and most implementations I found are not affected because they need the user to specify a specific security policy in the client configuration.